JakeSteam/blog-programming/_posts/2023-07-24-showing-latest-posts-from-multiple-sources-on-github-profile.md

 ---
-title: Showing your latest posts (from multiple sources) on your GitHub profile
+title: How to automatically display your latest posts (from multiple RSS feeds) on your GitHub profile
 author: Jake Lee
 layout: post
 image: /assets/images/2023/profile-header.png